1. What are the advantages of using JavaScript libraries (like jQuery) to implement Ajax?

 • empty string

-• partial response body
+• partial response

 60. Which property of the popstate event contains a copy of the history entry's state object?